hotkit/json-schema/README.md

 ## Assertions

 The specifications for them are taken from [_JSON Schema Validation: A Vocabulary for Structural Validation of JSON_ (draft 1)](https://www.ietf.org/id/draft-handrews-json-schema-validation-01.txt).
-The following assertions are supported:
+All of described assertions are implemented:

 * `allOf`, `anyOf` and `oneOf` -- Values must conform to a specific number of the provided schemas.
 * `const` -- Values must be equal to the one in the schema.